riasc/blog/README.md

 # => "I'm Goose.
 My real name is Mike, but my friends call me Goose."
 ```

-## Redirection
+### Redirection
-Instead of rendering the results in a `POST` (see [validation](#validation)
+When the html of a successful request is being rendered (see [validation](#validation))
+it can't be shared (e.g., link) or reloaded (form needs to be resubmited).
+Instead of
-the data is sent to another page.
-Originally, the user makes a `GET` request
+returning the (success) html a redirect to a different URL allows the user to request
-for the form to the sever and the server responds with the form html.
+the (success) html (via `GET`) to which the server responds accordingly.

+A simple example of validation, string substitution and redirection can be found in the [play folder](./play).

+## Templates